Carburetor Rebuild FAQ

 - Do you do proprietary mods to enhance the way the way the carbs work?

 I do.
-The standard specifications for some circuits in VB carbs for example, as well as others such as the Keihin VD series, are inadequate, and benefit hugely from knowledgeable tweaking.
+The standard specifications for some circuits in VB carbs for example, as well as others such as the Keihin VD series, benefit from knowledgeable tweaking.

 - How do you sync carburetors on the bench?